MarcoMelucci99/MarcoMelucci99/README.md

-## 🚀 Welcome to my Cyber Chronicles 🚀
+## 🚀 Hey there! 👋

-👋 Hey there!
-I'm a cybersecurity student at Cyber HackAdemy Unina, passionate about exploring the unseen layers of the digital world.
+I'm Marco, a cybersecurity student at Cyber HackAdemy Unina, passionate about exploring the unseen layers of the digital world.
+I have a Master's Degree in Data Analysis.
 This repository is my personal playground—where code meets security, and curiosity fuels innovation

-💻 From dissecting vulnerabilities to crafting defenses, every project here is a step deeper into the art of cybersecurity.
-Some things are tools, some are experiments... and some?
-Well, you'll have to see for yourself.

-"It's not who I am underneath, but what I do that defines me."🦇
+🦇 "It's not who I am underneath, but what I do that defines me."🦇

 🔎 Stay curious.
 Stay ethical.
 Stay ahead